-So today, we’re going to talk about 7 ways you can use technology to save time, streamline your business, and find more high-paying tenants.
+So today, we’re going to talk about seven ways you can use rental property technology to save time, streamline your business, and find more high-paying tenants.
 That way, you can stop stressing and start making your rental property business more profitable.

 “For Rent” signs are still effective, and using the newspaper to advertise your property may land you a few prospective tenants.
 However, if those are the only two marketing methods you’re using, you’re missing on a major opportunity to land high-quality tenants: online marketing.

 Here are a few ways you can use online marketing to rent out more properties:

 - Post your properties on Craigslist, Zillow, and other online listing sites- Make sure you include lots of photos of your properties and a description of each property’s amenities.
 You’ll also want to include information about the amenities in the local area based on your ideal renter.
 For example, if your property is in Bel Air and you want to attract student renters, you could mention that Harford Community College is nearby!

 - Build a website and use it for marketing your properties- You can use a content management system like WordPress to create a landlord website with all of your property listings.
 Be sure to place a contact form on your site so interested potential tenants can easily reach you.